 The permit application admits, "currently, there are 10 active or historic gravel operations in the vicinity of the proposed Knox pit."
 Telesto Report at p.
 30. This statement underscores the need for a comprehensive cumulative environmental impact analysis of all historic, current, and future gravel mining prior to approval of the application.
 Gravel mining is an over-intensive land use in the vicinity of Laporte.
-A map highlighting the historic, current, and proposed gravel mining operations in the vicinity of Laporte.
-A map highlighting the historic, current, and proposed gravel mining operations in the vicinity of Laporte is attached.2 The numerous gravel mining operations have cumulative impacts on wildlife, groundwater flow, surface water, flooding, noise, dust, and other impacts.
+A map highlighting the historic, current, and proposed gravel mining operations in the vicinity of Laporte is attached.
+The numerous gravel mining operations have cumulative impacts on wildlife, groundwater flow, surface water, flooding, noise, dust, and other impacts.
 Moreover, the application should include all the parcels that the applicant has recently purchased near Laporte (the proposed site is less than half the total acreage that LRM has purchased), so that the proposed mining operations, batch plant activities, and reclamation can holistically evaluate the impacts to propose operations with the least amount of negative impact.
 We request that LRM's permit application either be denied or tabled until a comprehensive cumulative environmental impacts analysis is undertaken and produced for public review and comment.